TintPoint/BeforeSetup/README.md

 TintPoint/BeforeSetup passed all checks.
 ```

-If you have any question, just type:
+If you have any question, use:

 ```bash
 > beforesetup --help